Stegler/Clicky-Game/README.md

 <h2>Logic</h2>

 Put your memory to the test with this React built clicky game<br>
-Once a car is clicked, they are shuffled randomly<br>
+Once a car is clicked, they are all shuffled randomly<br>
 If you click the same car twice the game restarts<br>
 Points are determined by how many cars you can guess right<br>
 There are 12 total<br>